race2infinity/The-Documentation-Compendium/CONTRIBUTING.md

 # Contributing Guide

-Contributing to `project_name` is fairly easy.
+Contributing to The-Documentation-Compendium is fairly easy.
 This document shows you how to get started.

-## Contributing / Submitting changes
+## Submitting changes

 - Fork the repo
   - <https://github.com/kylelobo/The-Documentation-Compendium/fork>